 Respectful of the building’s architectural integrity, an exploratory exposure survey was carried out.
 Having stood dormant and boarded up to avoid trespassers, there was no airflow within the property.
-It was confirmed that this, along with defective rainwater goods, had led to a confirmed Dry rot outbreak.
+It was confirmed that this, along with defective rainwater goods, had led to a confirmed extensive dry rot outbreak.

 It was recommended that the remedial works be carried out over three phases:

-As well as removing all affected timbers it was vital that all fruiting bodies and large fungal growths created by Dry rot, were removed.
-It was essential this was carried out with precision so as to not explode and give off millions of tiny brown spores looking to germinate on previously unaffected timbers.
+As well as removing all affected timbers it was vital that all fruiting bodies and large fungal growths created by Dry rot were removed.
+It was essential this was carried out with precision to stop them exploding and giving off millions of tiny brown spores looking to germinate on previously unaffected timbers.

 The first course of high strength fungicidal spray treatment was applied to all affected and accessible areas, this was then left for a week to dry.
 Within the priory there were other major refurbishment works going on, Timberwise worked closely in conjunction with other contractors to highlight all of the necessary timbers that needed replacing.

-During the course of the extensive sterilisation works our trained Surveyor was on site regularly to check there was no evidence of regrowth, with no evidence present the second coat of spray treatment was applied.
+During the course of the extensive sterilisation works our trained Surveyor was on site regularly to check there was no evidence of regrowth, with no new outbreaks present the second coat of spray treatment was applied.

 Dry rot spores are omnipresent and will germinate when the timber onto which they have settled reaches a certain moisture content, which is commonly accepted as being anything above 20%.